uas-at-ucla/suas-2019/SETUP.md

 ## Operating System

 ### Windows Setup
 Linux is the premiere way we want to develop all of our code.
 Ubuntu 16.04 is the recommended distribution due to its popularity, functional device drivers, and low-risk of bugs.
-You can install Linux in three ways:
+You have two options to install Linux:

 1. Install a Virtual Machine.
 See below.
 If you are unsure whether you want to pursue a career in Computer Science, then it's highly recommended to follow this option.
-2. Use the Ubuntu Bash.
-See below.
-3. [Dual boot](https://www.youtube.com/watch?v=qNeJvujdB-0) Windows and Ubuntu in order to natively run Linux on your own machine.
+2. [Dual boot](https://www.youtube.com/watch?v=qNeJvujdB-0) Windows and Ubuntu in order to natively run Linux on your own machine.
 You will need to [disable secure boot](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/boot-to-uefi-mode-or-legacy-bios-mode) and [BitLocker](https://www.youtube.com/watch?v=RT-Acsx549c) before starting the video.
 It is strongly encouraged that you message us on Slack if there are any confusions.

-#### Windows Built-in Ubuntu Bash

 ### Virtual Machine
 You will need a Linux setup for MacOS machines.